Golf Tutorials

 • Lean your hands and the club handle forward, toward the target.

 • Make a simple, "tick-tock" putting stroke.
-No wrist action is necessary to master a `simple chpper!
+No wrist action is necessary to master this simple chip!

 Final Thoughts